jhurlocker/yolov5-transfer-learning/README.md

 We have selected only a few classes in this example to speed up the process, but of course feel free to adapt and choose the ones you want.

-For this first step, open the notebook `01-data_preparation.ipynb` and follow thee instructions.
+For this first step, open the notebook `01-data_preparation.ipynb` and follow the instructions.